Laryngeal cancer is a disease in which malignant (cancer) cells form in the tissues of the larynx.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.

-Possible signs of laryngeal cancer include a sore throat and ear pain.
+Signs and symptoms of laryngeal cancer include a sore throat and ear pain.

 - A sore throat or cough that does not go away.